Compliance Quickstart Guide

 - Name the cloud rule [JUMPSTART] Read-Only (for example: NIST 800-53 Read-Only).

 - In the Compliance Settings section, select the compliance standard(s) for your framework.
-These compliance standards were imported from the Kion Managed Resources and have been pre-configured for you.
+Compliance standards group together related compliance checks.
+These compliance standards were imported from the Kion Managed Resources and have been pre-configured to contain the relevant checks for you.

 - Click Create Cloud Rule.

-- Navigate to a project or OU that contain accounts you wish to scan.
+- Navigate to a project or OU that contains accounts you wish to scan.